rosscutler/rosscutler.github.io/index.md

 ### Camera designs

 I've designed several types of cameras for human motion capture and teleconferencing besides the above light field cameras.
-My first comercial design was the RoundTable camera, a high resolution 360 degree camera using a pentagonal prism and view cameras to minimize stitching error.
+My first commercial design was the RoundTable camera, a high resolution 360 degree camera using a pentagonal prism and view cameras to minimize stitching error.
 That design was made HD and shipped by Polycom.
 A newer 360 cost reduced design uses just two cameras.
 I've also designed some front of the room cameras, privacy preserving webcams, and whiteboard cameras.
 Some of these are described below.

 Publications: